Language-Technology-Assessment/European-open-AI-index/pages/guides/ai-diversification.md

 This is not to say that these models do not deliver major innovation, as many of them do so.
 For instance, [DeepScaleR](https://huggingface.co/agentica-org/DeepScaleR-1.5B-Preview) achieves significant performance gain in long contexts over its base model [DeepSeek-R1-Distilled-Qwen-1.5B](https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Qwen-1.5B), claiming comparable performance to GPT-o1 with a mere 1.5B parameters.
 Additionally, the various [Airoboros](https://huggingface.co/jondurbin/airoboros-110b-3.3) models together a significant effort to tune the excellent Airoboros dataset.
 The only thing given is that, when considering these models, their emphasis lies more on the approach taken with fine-tuning than on the model inherently.

 ## Adaptions to different hardware/architectures
 There are a few models we record which are designed to transplant an existing model to a different hardware or architecture.
 While such efforts are certainly commendable, they do not warrant separate entries in the index.
-Highlight-able models here are
+Notable models here are [AMD's models designed for different hardware](https://huggingface.co/amd/AMD-OLMo-1B-SFT-DPO), Amazon's [FalconLite](https://huggingface.co/amazon/FalconLite), and [DeepMixtral](https://huggingface.co/cognitivecomputations/DeepMixtral-8x7b-Instruct).

+TODO expand?

+## Not enough diversification
+- Flan-T5-XXL
+- RecurrentGemma-9B-IT
+- !
+Model merges (subcat) !

 General categories of 'too undiversified':
 - !
 Regular fine-tunes !